EhsaasChaudhary/ITLearnings/Git & Github/github-repo-commands.md

 ---

+## 6. Git Push
-## 6. Push the Code to the Remote Repository
+- Push the Code to the Remote Repository
 ```bash
 git push -u origin main
 ```